Samsung Galaxy S III: Connectivity

-Built into the battery is near field communication (NFC) connectivity, which allows users to share files, map directions and YouTube videos quickly using Wi-Fi Direct (through Android Beam), and perform non-touch payments at shops that employ specially equipped NFC cash registers.
+Built into the battery is near field communication (NFC) connectivity, which allows users to share files, map directions and YouTube videos quickly using Wi-Fi Direct (through S Beam or Android Beam), and perform non-touch payments at shops that employ specially equipped NFC cash registers.
 The battery can be wirelessly charged using a special charging pad (sold separately) that utilizes magnetic resonance to produce a magnetic field through which electricity could be transferred.

 The S III is advertised as having an MHL port that can be used both as a micro-USB On-The-Go port and for connecting the phone to HDMI devices.
 However, a retailer later discovered that Samsung had made a modification to the electronics of the port such that only the adapter made specifically for this model by Samsung could be used.

 CNET TV torture-tested an S III by cooling it to 24 °F, placing it in a heat-proof box and heating it to 190 °F, and submerging it in water—the S III survived all three tests.
 The phone also did not exhibit any scratches when a key was repeatedly scraped against the display.
 However, Android Authority later carried out a drop test with the purpose of comparing the S III and the iPhone 5.
 The screen on the S III shattered on the second drop test, while the iPhone received only minor scuffs and scratches on the metal composite frame after three drop tests.